k-ganda/linear_regression_ml/README.md

 # linear_regression_ml

-This repo contains 2 instance of linear regressions models:
+This repo contains 2 instance of linear regressions models: 1.
+Univariate 2.
+Multivariate
-    1. Univariate
-    2. Multivariate

 For the multivariate model, it aims to predict the insurance cost.
-The variables: Age: insurance contractor age, years
+The variables:
+Age: insurance contractor age, years.
+Restricted this to 18+ years based on an assumption that that's the age one can be have track of their health insurance.

-Sex: insurance contractor gender, *[female, male]*
+Sex: insurance contractor gender, _[female, male]_

-BMI: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 24.9
+BMI: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight.
+Set this to pick only BMI above 23.5

 Children: number of children covered by health insurance / Number of dependents

-Smoker: smoking, *[yes, no]*
+Smoker: smoking, _[yes, no]_

-Region: the beneficiary’s residential area in the US, *[northeast, southeast, southwest, northwest]*
+Region: the beneficiary’s residential area in the US, _[northeast, southeast, southwest, northwest]_

 Charges: Individual medical costs billed by health insurance, $ #predicted value

 # API Endpoint link:

 https://price-prediction-model-4ns5.onrender.com